dorian-grst/assessment-lizard-global/PROCESS.md

 Next, I added pagination and category filtering:

 1. [x] Implement a category filter—this can be single or multi-select.
+1. [x] Persist filter state in the query string.
 1. [x] Implement pagination—this can be traditional numbered pages or a "load more" button.

 I also included the ability to sort posts by publication date in ascending or descending order, add or remove columns from the table, and choose the number of posts to display per page.